 Depending on the value of our assets, which is determined based, in part, on the market value of our ADSs, and the nature of our assets and income over time, we could be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes.
 A non-U.S. corporation, such as our company, will be a PFIC for U.S. federal income tax purposes for any taxable year if either (i) at least 75% of its gross income for such year consists of certain types of "passive" income; or (ii) at least 50% of the value of its assets (generally determined on the basis of a quarterly average) during such year is attributable to assets that produce passive income or are held for the production of passive income, or the Asset Test.
 For purposes of determining our PFIC status, we will be treated as owning a proportionate share of the assets and earning a proportionate share of the income of any other corporation in which we own, directly, indirectly, or constructively, at least 25% (by value) of its stock.
-Although the law in this regard is not entirely clear, we treat our consolidated VIEs as being owned by us for U.S. federal income tax purposes because we control their management decisions and are entitled to substantially all of the economic benefits associated with them, and, as a result, we consolidated VIEs for U.S. federal income tax purposes, we may be treated as a PFIC for the current taxable year and any subsequent taxable year.
-Assuming that we are the owner of our VIEs for U.S. federal income tax purposes, and based on our income and assets and the market value of our ADSs, we believe that we were not a PFIC for the taxable year ended December 31, 2023.
+Although the law in this regard is not entirely clear, we treat our consolidated VIEs as being owned by us for U.S. federal income tax purposes because we control their management decisions and are entitled to substantially all of the economic benefits associated with them, and, as a result, we consolidate their results of operations in our consolidated U.S. GAAP financial statements.
+If it were determined that we are not the owner of the consolidated VIEs for U.S. federal income tax purposes, and based on our income and assets and the market value of our ADSs, we believe that we were not a PFIC for the taxable year ended December 31, 2023.

 There can be no assurance, however, regarding our PFIC status for the current taxable year or future taxable years, because our PFIC status is a factual determination made annually that will depend, in part, on the composition of our income and assets.
 The value of our assets for purposes of the Asset Test, including the value of our goodwill and unbooked intangibles, may be determined in part by reference to the market price of our ADSs from time to time (which may be volatile).
 Because we will generally take into account our current market capitalization in estimating the value of our goodwill and other unbooked intangibles, our PFIC status for the current taxable year and future taxable years may be affected by our market capitalization.
 Recent fluctuations in our market capitalization create a material risk that we may be a PFIC for the current taxable year and future taxable years.
 In addition, the composition of our income and our assets will be affected by how, and how quickly, we spend our liquid assets.
-Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce passive income significant amounts of cash for active purposes, our risk of becoming a PFIC may substantially increase.
+Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming a PFIC may substantially increase.
 Because there are uncertainties in the application of these rules, it is possible that the Internal Revenue Service may challenge our classification of certain income or assets as non-passive, or our valuation of our goodwill and other unbooked intangibles, each of which could cause us to become a PFIC for the current or subsequent taxable years.